 Authors: Ellen Colvin, Future Science Group

 Research efforts have demonstrated the potential of a novel phage-based blood assay that could identify individuals most at risk of developing tuberculosis (TB), in addition to diagnosing established cases.
-The work, published in Clinical Infectious Diseases, sees scientists from the University of Nottingham (UK), the National Institute for Health Research (NIHR) Leicester Biomedical Research Centre (BRC, UK) and Royal Veterinary College (London, UK) collaborating in the first human trial for this diagnostic tool, termed Actiphage.
+The work, published in Clinical Infectious Diseases, sees scientists from the University of Nottingham (UK), the National Institute for Health Research (NIHR), Leicester Biomedical Research Centre (BRC, UK) and the Royal Veterinary College (London, UK) collaborating in the first human trial for this diagnostic tool, termed Actiphage.

 Senior author Pranabashis Haldar (University of Leicester) commented: “TB is the leading cause of death from an infectious disease.
 It most commonly affects the lungs and from this site is transmitted to others by coughing and sneezing.
 As there is a lack of diagnostic tools for people unable to bring up sputum, diagnosis is delayed, increasing the likelihood that the disease is spread.”